Office of Academic Affairs

 - Submitting relevant information to the Office of Academic Affairs which is charged with determining the disciplinary action to be sanctioned for the infraction.
 The faculty member should send to the Vice Chancellor for Academic Affairs (or designee) a written statement of the incident with supporting evidence.
-A report of the faculty members academic assessment of the exercise must also be included in the statement.
-The department chair and dean may also be notified of the incident.
-In cases of repeated misconduct, these administrators shall inform the Vice Chancellor for Academic Affairs so that repeated dishonesty is considered in the investigation.
+A report of the faculty member's academic assessment of the exercise must also be included in the statement.
+If necessary, the chair and dean of the academic department may be notified of the incident.

 Step 2.
 The Vice Chancellor for Academic Affairs (or designee) shall conduct an informal disciplinary hearing.
 Discipline for academic dishonesty follows Collected Rule 200.020 Rules of Procedures in Student Conduct Matters

-The Vice Chancellor (or designee) contacts the student by certified mail, asking him or her to make an appointment with the Vice Chancellor (or designee) within five days.
+The Vice Chancellor (or designee) will contact the student by mail and/or email, asking him or her to make an appointment with the Vice Chancellor (or designee) within five days.
 At the appointment, the student is informed of his or her rights and options and is informed of the charge and evidence from the faculty member.
 The Vice Chancellor (or designee) shall encourage the student to provide a full explanation of the situation to assure his or her due process.

 The Vice Chancellor (or designee) has the authority to make a determination and impose appropriate sanctions.
 After reviewing the faculty members materials and the students explanation, the Vice Chancellor (or designee) considers the seriousness of the case.
 Some factors that may be considered are the academic exercise and experiences of the student (e.g. freshman quiz v. doctoral dissertation), previous charges of academic dishonesty, and individual or programmatic characteristics.